eulertech/machine_learning_blockchain_verification_framework/README.md

 Stage 1: Configuration  --> raw data  Blockchain [0|signature of config] -->[signature of config | sigature of raw data] <br>
 Stage 2: Configuration --> raw data --> clean data --> persisted model  <br>
 Stage 3: Configuration --> persisted model --> ***** <br>

+## Tutorial
+1. first run main.py uncomment line 23-29 to generate golden model outputs
+2. reverse the comment/uncomment in step 1, rerun it and the blockchain verification will be valid.
+You'll get a produciton results.
+3. uncomment line 24 and comment 23 to generate random data to demostrate the issue.
+When code changes, all the pipeline messed up.
+4. Check the ./logs/main.log for verification using blockchain class.
+You'll see the error message since the data is random during training process.